 Taxis in Antwerp

 Tariffs are determined by the city authorities and should always be shown on the meter.
 At the end of a journey, the driver must print out a ticket bearing the company’s name and telephone number for queries or complaints.
 Taxis with an official taxi permit have an illuminated sign on the roof and a red licence plate.

 Cycling in Antwerp

 The city has a large network of cycle lanes as well as the Velo public bicycle hire scheme.
 The first half hour is free.
-Various passes can be bought from the Velo website or customer service offices near the Stadspark and the zoo.
-After receiving a card, people can take a bicycle from stations across the city before dropping it off at another station closer to their destination.
+Various passes can be bought from the Velo website, with longer-term passes being cheaper.
+Once registered, people can take a bicycle from stations across the city before dropping it off at another station closer to their destination.

 Driving in Antwerp

-Expats with a driver’s licence from a non-EU country can legally drive in the country for a year.
-In some cases, they’ll need their home licence translated into French or Dutch.
-After 12 months, the home licence becomes invalid and expats will have to obtain a local licence.
+Expats with a driver’s licence from a non-EU country can legally drive in the country for six months.
+After six months, the home licence becomes invalid and expats will have to obtain a local licence.
 Some countries have exchange agreements with Belgium, meaning the foreign licence can be swapped for a local one, but nationals of countries without such agreements will have to pass a driving exam at their local municipality to get a Belgian licence.